Welcome to the Real Deep Dish Welcome Page.

 Now your pizza is ready to go into the oven.

 Baking your deep dish:

-- You preheated to at least 500, but turn the oven down to about 425/450 when you put the pizza in.
+- You preheated to at least 500 degrees F, but turn the oven down to about 425-450 about 10 minutes after you put the pizza in.

 - Baking time will vary, but check your pizza after 30 to 35 minutes for a 12 inch deep dish.
 It could take 5 minutes more.
 If you’re baking a larger pizza, it will take more time to bake.
 A smaller pizza could take less time.